schmidt73/guidescan-web/README.md

 lot of input verification.
 It seems to me that everything would be much simpler if instead of verifying input, they would simply attempt to process it and let it fail.

+One thing I need to do is document the 1 or 0 based invariants used throughout the code and explicitly refer to conversions when they are performed.